 Bottom Line: Why would The Washington Post think that readers would know what “D.C.” means any more so than presumably they don’t know what “the District” means.

 Yet in the television newscasts that I’ve watched from the District, the corporate networks use the language that District residents use as you can hear in this video of one of their newscast.
 The networks don’t cater to stupidity like the conservative TWP does.

 I wrote a comment about this on one fake-progressive site sometime ago, and I was trolled, as expected.
 The troll asked me: Does it matter what you call it?
 Well, yes it does like with any other place.
 It may not matter to people who say “Washington DC” and who refuse to change their language and their own behaviour, such as Mr/Ms Troll.
 But it does matter to District residents.
 When the BLM protests were going, I saw a guy in the protest wearing a black shirt that read “The District” on it, so it matters to him.
 When I moved to the District, I and my friends were given a friendly lecture on what to call our new home, our new City.
 It’s called the District, DC or Washington (without DC on it since that’s redundant).
 You did not call it Washington DC.
 That’s what the tourist call it who don’t know any better!
 One can always spot the tourists because you’ll hear them say, “Washington DC.”
 Ugh.
 Ask them what DC stands for and, again, I suspect they wouldn’t have a clue.

 And it should also be pointed out that TWP seem absolutely terrified of the orange Führer.
 They certainly tip-toe around him.

 And finally, if the corporate media and politicians used the language District of Columbia for the nation’s capital, they wouldn’t have to say “In Washington state” every time they refer to it.
-The state would be Washington (on the West Coast), and the nation’s capital the District.
+The state would be Washington (on the West Coast), and the nation’s capital the District of Columbia.
+Absolutely no confusion there.
 Chau.—el barrio rosa